The Abridged version:

 In a medium mixing bowl, toss the shaved fennel with 3 tablespoons of brown butter vinaigrette and a pinch of flaky salt.
 Arrange the dressed fennel on a serving platter and top with the Satsuma rounds, sliced avocado and toasted walnuts.
 Drizzle with the remaining vinaigrette and finish with flaky salt.

-Zoe B Soderstrom is the writer and recipe developer behind Cooking In Season, a biweekly column featuring recipes made from the Sacramento region’s seasonal produce.
+Zoe B. Soderstrom is the writer and recipe developer behind Cooking In Season, a biweekly column featuring recipes made from the Sacramento region’s seasonal produce.
 She runs the popular Substack page Restaurant Dropout and previously worked in Bay Area restaurants after graduating from culinary school.